amolabs/amo-client-js/README.md

 - TODO

 ## Typescript
-All types in `index.d.ts` are already defined in AMO blockchain [RPC document](https://github.com/amolabs/docs/blob/master/rpc.md) except parsed types such as `Tx`, `FormattedBlock` and `FormattedBlockHeader`
+All types in `api.d.ts` are already defined in AMO blockchain [RPC document](https://github.com/amolabs/docs/blob/master/rpc.md) except parsed types such as `Tx`, `FormattedBlock` and `FormattedBlockHeader`